 Fish are peaceful, tranquil, and have been proven to have a calming effect on children.
 In a world with countless artificial distractions, children need something to help their minds rest and recover.
 Similar to the way “green spaces” help our mental well-being, a “blue space” in the home can have the same effect on a child.

 Furthermore, another study saw improvements in mood, blood pressure, and heart rate in participants of all ages.

 Have I Convinced You Yet?

 If you made it this far I’ll make the assumption you see some validity to my argument.
 But where does one start?

 First off it’s best to start small.
 I highly recommend starting with a 10-gallon aquarium kit of some sort.
 These are small enough to not be a burden, but large enough to give you different fish stocking options.

 You also need to put a little thought into what type of fish would be best for your child.
 Most importantly, you should stick with freshwater fish.
 Saltwater fish are amazing and beautiful but require more experience and a larger investment.

 Hardy live-bearing fish are a great place to start.
 These include mollies, swordtails, guppies, and betta fish.
 If you opt for the betta fish please don’t stick them in a little betta bowl or jar.
-They do best in 5 – 10 gallon aquariums with heat and water filtration.
+Bettas do best in 5 or 10-gallon aquariums with heat and water filtration.
 Despite what some people may say.